SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 ```

 ### [Parameter bounds](@id petab_parameters_bounds)
-By default, when fitted, potential parameter values are assumed to be in the interval *[1e-3, 1e3]*.
+By default, when fitted, potential parameter values are assumed to be in the interval $(1e-3, 1e3)$.
 When declaring a `PEtabParameter` it is possible to change these values through the `lb` and `ub` arguments.
 E.g. we could use
 ```@example petab1
 par_kB = PEtabParameter(:kB; lb=1e-2, ub=1e-2)
 ```
-to achieve the more conservative bound *[1e-2, 1e2]* for the parameter *kB*.
+to achieve the more conservative bound $(1e-2, 1e2)$ for the parameter $kB$.

 ### [Parameter scales](@id petab_parameters_scales)

 Internally, parameters that are fitted are converted to a logarithmic scale (generally, this is considered advantageous[^2]).
 To prevent this conversion, the `scale=:lin` argument can be used.
-Here we change the scale of *kB* to linear:
+Here we change the scale of $kB$ to linear:

 ```@example petab1
 par_kB = PEtabParameter(:kB; scale=:lin)